 The most fundamental way to decrease your churn rate is by keeping your customers happy.
 While you definitely want to avoid letting them down, you have to look for areas to go over and above your customer’s expectations and delight them.

-Impressing your customers is an integral factor in the level of customer satisfaction your brand evokes in your target market.
-Many marketers view customer satisfaction like a light switch; something that is either on or off but in truth, customer satisfaction is more like the weather.
-There are sunny days and rainy days but there’s also a lot in-between.
-Satisfaction with a brand works in much the same way, it exists on a continuum and just like the weather it can change in a hurry.
+Impressing your customers is an important factor in the level of customer satisfaction your brand evokes in your target market.
+Many marketers view customer satisfaction like a light switch; something that is either on or off but in truth, customer satisfaction is more like a spectrum.

-Just like the degrees on a thermostat can change what we do on any given day, the degree of customer satisfaction governs the behaviour of your target market.
-As you gain higher levels of customer delight customers start to perform positive, value affirming actions like repeat purchasing or becoming a brand ambassador.
-On the other hand, when your brand evokes lower levels of satisfaction customers are at risk of churning or even worse: becoming a detractor (a customer who actively steers others away from your brand).
+As you gain higher levels of customer delight, customers start to perform positive, value affirming actions like repeat purchasing or becoming brand ambassadors.
+On the other hand, when your brand evokes lower levels of satisfaction, your customers are at risk of churning.

-Every interaction that customers have with your brand is an opportunity to deliver customer delight and move them up the satisfaction scale.
-Whether it’s information they find in the pre-purchase phase, your product itself, the rewards in your loyalty program or even the support they receive when something goes wrong, each time a customer interacts with your brand you have an opportunity to move them further along the customer satisfaction continuum.
+Whether it’s information they find in the pre-purchase phase, your product itself, the rewards in your loyalty program or even the support they receive when something goes wrong.
+Each time a customer interacts with your brand you have an opportunity to move them further along the customer satisfaction spectrum.

 2. Create Switching Costs

-Switching costs are any cost that a customer incurs by trading one product or service for another.
+Any cost that a customer incurs by trading one product or service for another is referred to as a switching cost.
 Higher switching costs naturally reduce churn by reducing the likelihood that a customer will switch to a substitute product instead of returning to your brand.

-Traditionally marketers have shied away from creating switching costs for fear of “imprisoning” their customers and creating a relationship based on forced commitment rather than genuine affection for the brand.
-To see the dangers of this kind of customer relationship you don’t have to look much further than the telecommunications industry where switching costs take the form of harsh financial penalties and a cancellation process that is challenging, to say the least.
+Traditionally marketers have shied away from creating switching costs for fear of “imprisoning” their customers and creating a forced commitment rather than genuine affection for the brand.
+To see the dangers of this kind of customer relationship you don’t have to look much further than the telecommunications industry where switching costs take the form of harsh financial penalties.

 That being said, switching costs don’t have to feel like a prison!
 In fact, they can actually be positive elements of your brand that help build relationships with your customers.
 Features like personalized data can be switching costs that make a customer appreciate the product they currently use.

-A great way to generate positive switching costs is through the implementation of a loyalty program.
-By rewarding your customers for purchases and other actions you’re not only incentivizing them to interact with your business, but you’re also providing them with value that acts as a switching cost.
-This gives those customers something to lose by leaving your service in the form of points or progress towards a reward that they will have to walk away from when switching to another brand.
-The effect of rewards as a switching cost can be subtle, but powerful, giving your customers a little something in return for a significant impact on your customer churn rate.
+A great way to generate positive switching costs is through implementing a loyalty program.
+By rewarding your customers for purchases you’re providing them with value that acts as a switching cost.
+This means that if customers choose to leave you for another brand, they’ll be giving up their points, or their progress towards some really awesome rewards.
+The effect of rewards as a switching cost can be a subtle but powerful tool in effectively reducing your churn.

 How to Learn From Your Churn

 They say that all good things must come to an end, and this idea extends to customer relationships.
 Churn is a natural part of doing business and there isn’t a brand on earth that boasts a 0% churn rate.
-However, by understanding your churn rate, delighting your customers, and creating switching costs, you can reduce the impact churn has on your business.
-So dig into the numbers, learn from your churn, and drive the kind of retention that takes a brand from good to great.
-You’ll be glad you did.
+However, by understanding your churn rate, delighting your customers, and creating switching costs, you can ultimately reduce the impact that churn has on your business.